Ideally located, Mooloolaba provides the perfect setting for this event due to its year-round warm climate and pristine surf beaches.

 The Athlete Village is located at The Wharf multi-storey car park, and the finish line is on Beach Terrace, steps away from a beach recovery.

-With more than 1,800 athletes from around the world (who qualified at another IRONMAN 70.3 event) competing at this event, this makes the Ironman 70.3 one of the biggest sporting events on the Sunshine Coast.
+With more than 1,800 athletes from around the world (who qualified at another IRONMAN 70.3 event) competing, this makes the Ironman 70.3 one of the biggest sporting events on the Sunshine Coast.

 All athletes must be 18 years of age on race day.
-The swim will be a rolling swim start, and athletes should note that wetsuits are not permitted.
+The swim will be a rolling start, and athletes should note that wetsuits are prohibited.
 The best place to watch the athletes is in the transition area and the finish line for spectators.